linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 # FIGURE 3

 Panel (a) shows the payoff diagram for a short position in the index (column 1 in Table 2).
-Panel (b) shows the payoff diagram for a purchased index call with a strike price of  $1000 (column 2 in Table 2).
+Panel (b) shows the payoff diagram for a purchased index call with a strike price of  \$1000 (column 2 in Table 2).
 Panel (c) shows the combined payoff diagram for the short index and long call (column 3 in Table 2).
-Panel (d) shows the combined profit diagram for the short index and long call, obtained by adding$ 924.32 to the payoff diagram in panel (c) (column 5 in Table 2).
+Panel (d) shows the combined profit diagram for the short index and long call, obtained by adding\$ 924.32 to the payoff diagram in panel (c) (column 5 in Table 2).

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/aed9222e0687ce44d146db4fd489f142f986c9d9e4c1ce95008eac98a1c933e3.jpg)